 The FCRs provide several mechanisms for disclosure of documents both before and after the commencement of proceedings.

 Before commencement

-A party that believes they have the right to obtain relief against a party, but does not have sufficient information to decide whether to start a proceeding, can seek an order for "preliminary discovery" of documents by that party.
+A party that believes it may have the right to obtain relief against a party, but does not have sufficient information to decide whether to start a proceeding, can seek an order for "preliminary discovery" of documents from the other party.